St Joseph's College, Ipswich

-St Joseph's College is a co-educational private school for day and boarding pupils between the ages of 2 and 19 in Ipswich, Suffolk, England.
-With usually 550-600 pupils on the roll, the College is located in South West Ipswich, surrounded by a 60-acre campus, which includes administrative offices in the Georgian Birkfield House, a nursery and Prep School, the College Chapel, and teaching and sports facilities.
+St Joseph's College is a co-educational independent school of 550-600 day and boarding pupils between the ages of 2 and 19 in South West Ipswich, Suffolk, England, on a 60-acre campus, which includes administrative offices in the Georgian Birkfield House, a nursery and Prep School, the College Chapel, and teaching and sports facilities.
 Also in the grounds are the College's two boarding houses, Goldrood and The Mews.

 History

 St Joseph's College was established in 1937 by the De La Salle Brothers, a Catholic order.
 The original site for the school was at nearby Oak Hill.
 When Birkfield House was bought, Oak Hill was used as the College's prep school.
 With the creation of a new, purpose-built prep facility, Oak Hill ceased to be part of the school site.
 In 1996 the school merged with a girls' school, the Convent of Jesus and Mary, and became independent of the De La Salle order.
 However, the order retained the freehold of the site and charged rent to the school.
 In 2014, the school bought the freehold outright.
 As a result of the merger with the girls' school, the College crest was altered.
 Whilst the crest had previously borne two oak leaves (reflecting Oak Hill, the original grounds of the school), and the de la Salle star, the design at that time replaced one of the oak leaves with a crown of thorns from the crest of the Jesus and Mary Convent School.